SO(3)-Donaldson invariants of CP^2 and Mock Theta Functions: Proof of Theorem and some numerical examples

 \subsection{Proof of Theorem~\ref{MainTheorem}}

-Thanks to Theorem~\ref{criterion}, it suffices to prove that the differences between certain $q$-series have vanishing constant term.
+Thanks to Theorem 4.26, it suffices to prove that the differences between certain $q$-series have vanishing constant term.
 We shall derive these conclusions by using differential operators.
-For brevity we describe the $n=0$ cases in detail, and then provide general remarks which are required to justify the remaining cases.
+For brevity we describe the $n = 0$ cases in detail, and then provide general remarks which are required to justify the remaining cases.
+By Theorems 7.1 and 7.2, it follows that both